OpenDSA/OpenDSA-LTI/README.md

   ```

   - Open up the server's IP address in your browser to make sure that nginx is up and running.
 The service command also provides some other methods such as `restart` and `stop` that allow you to easily restart and stop your webserver.
-  - Next, we need to update the Nginx configuration file and update couple of things.
+  - Next, we need to update the Nginx configuration file and update a couple of things.
 You'll want to open up `/etc/nginx/nginx.conf` in your favorite editor or simply use nano:
   ```
   $ sudo nano /etc/nginx/nginx.conf
   ```